BSoD38/webrtc-experiment/README.md

-This is an experimental Svelte app for connecting two peers on a local network without any internet access.
+This is an experimental Svelte app for transfering files between two peers on a local network without any internet access.

 This is done using WebRTC, and removing the ICE servers.
 Authentication is handled manually using QR Codes.